How to Avoid Caregiver Burnout by Caring for Yourself

 As caregivers, we all know we need to take care of ourselves so we can care for others.
 I liken it to our cars: We don’t expect them to run on empty, so why do we expect ourselves to?

 The challenge is finding the time to fill our own tanks so we have energy to help others.
-While periodic longer breaks from caregiving are important, we don’t get those very often.
-So we need a variety of ways to fill our own tanks whether we have a few minutes or a few hours.
+While periodic longer breaks are important for preventing caregiver fatigue, we don’t get those very often.
+So, we need a variety of ways to fill our own tanks and manage caregiver stress, whether we have a few minutes or a few hours.

 1. Monitor Your Mindset: When tension builds or you feel overwhelmed, sad, exhausted, angry or resentful, use these techniques to adjust your mind: